 Keep your breastbone centered between your two forearms, your hips on the same plane as your shoulders, and your spine straight.
 Don’t allow your lower back to arch, or your hips to sink or rise.
 Hold in this position for your chosen time interval.

-Modification alternative: Knee Plank
+Modification alternative: knee plank (opens in new tab)

 If you have trouble keeping good form, start with the knee plank.
 All of the same plank rules apply, except you’ll be on your knees instead of your toes.